Where To Catch The World Cup Finals This Weekend Around LA

 Match after match, under-resourced teams upset futbol’s giants and gave underdogs everywhere hope.
 Japan defeated Germany and Spain.
 South Korea beat Portugal.
 Croatia eliminated Brazil.
 Morocco beat Belgium, then eliminated both Spain and Portugal.
 It’s enough for even the casual soccer fan to get wrapped up in the Copa Mundial's excitement.

 Morocco's storied run has stood out for the duration of the tournament.
-Not only was it the first African and Arab team to advance to the semi-finals, but its unapologetic show of Palestinian solidarity also helped transform the tournament into a powerful political act.
+It drew notice for being the first African and Arab team to advance to the semi-finals and displaying Palestinian solidarity.

-Both games are happening this weekend, with Croatia vs. Morocco happening on Saturday, Dec.
-17 at 7:00 a.m. for the third place spot.
-Then it's onto the final on Sunday, Dec.
-18 with Argentina vs. France at 7:00 a.m.
+Morocco faces Croatia on Saturday at 7 a.m. for the third-place spot.
+Then it's onto the championship final between Argentina and France on Sunday at 7 a.m.
 Have a cup of café au lait or yerba mate, and enjoy the game.

 Here are a few places to celebrate our favorite winningest teams.